-ALPA-SA is a registered trade union for pilots and flight engineers holding valid South African Com. and ATP and FE licences.
+ALPA-SA is a registered trade union for pilots holding valid South African Com. and ATP licences.
 In terms of local labour legislation, branches of ALPA-SA enjoy the right to negotiate with their employers on all issues they impact on their employment contracts and benefits.

 While ALPA is structured to address issues based on collective common ground, as defined in employee groups, membership of the Association offers a multi-faceted fraternity that offers a common link regardless of licence privileges and place of employment.